LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ![Niles Breakbone](images/lord-mayer-olin-keetes.jpg)

 ## Malexus
 A tiefling bard named Malexus is the Order's agent in Port Nyanzaru itself, outside of Camp Vengeance.
-Malexus's status as a _whitehawk_ in the Order is only a semi-open secret, which allows him to better keep an eye on the merchants, clerics, and mages that keep Camp Vengeance supplied.
-Most days Malexus can be found on the streets of Port Nyanzaru performing for a crowd, often in the Grand Souk or the taverns of the market ward.
+Malexus's status as a _whitehawk_ in the Order of the Gauntlet is only a semi-open secret, which allows him to better keep an eye on the merchants, clerics, and mages that keep Camp Vengeance supplied, as well as listening for information that might be useful to the Order.
+Most days Malexus can be found on the streets of Port Nyanzaru performing for a carefully-placed crowd, often in the Grand Souk or the taverns of the market ward.

 ![Malexus](images/malexus.png)